Tesla Controller Bridge

 Buttons or sticks don't work correctly in game

 Try unpairing and re-pairing the ESP32 from Tesla Bluetooth settings.
 Some Tesla games expect specific button layouts—the bridge maps standard Xbox controls to a standard HID gamepad.
+Only the official Xbox Series X|S controllers (model 1914) were tested during development, and there is no guaranteed compatibility with third party controllers that may have a non-standard layout .
+Please note that the bridge only translates bluetooth protocols, it does not modify or remap any button inputs.

 Recommended devices